I'd like to talk about the

 Windows includes backup

-back up your personal data.
-There isn't much point in backing up to your main
+There isn't much point in

-hard drive.
-If it fails, it will take the backup with it.
-The safest medium is
+backing up to your main hard drive.
+If it fails, it will take the backup with

 2.

-you use a broadband connection to the Internet, you're at great risk without a
+you use a broadband connection to the Internet, and just about everyone today

 3.

-Never open attachments you weren't expecting.
-I don't
+Never open attachments you weren't expecting or

-attachment.
-Quite possibly, it's a virus.
+Attachments from unknown sources are quite possibly a virus.
 A self-replicating virus could pick up

 address.
 Or, it could infect her computer and e-mail itself to you.
 Either way,

 your anti virus software should catch the virus.
 But why take the chance?
-If you

 4.